 Starting the Web Server¶

-Running a Symfony application using PHP's built-in web server is as easy as
+To run a Symfony application using PHP's built-in web server, execute the

 $ php bin/console server:start